 So you wanta get out of town, leave the crowds and get off the grid?
 This is the campground for you.
 Another heavy sigh as I give this one up.
 Located in Northern Colorado, it’s past the ski town of Steamboat.
 It’s flat out GORGEOUS!
 While this campground has also been affected by the beetle kill, most of it has slowly regrown.
 Again, not like it once was but more open and inviting.

 It’s a smaller campground with only 36 sites, no electrical hookups.
-It’s not as pretty as some of the other campgrounds I’ve mentioned and limited in RV size (less than 30 feet) but Pearl Lake does offer more.
+There are two Yurts you can reserve as well.
+It’s not as pretty as some of the other campgrounds I’ve mentioned and is limited in RV size (less than 30 feet) but Pearl Lake does offer more.
 It’s an off the beaten path place to totally unwind and truly smell the bacon and coffee.
 An afternoon nap is mandatory.

-The lake is wakeless and flat as can be so paddle boarding and canoeing are the top activities along with fishing.
-There are two Yurts you can reserve as well.
+Pearl lake is wakeless and flat as can be so paddle boarding and canoeing are the top activities along with fishing.
+If you've been looking for a weekend with a good summer book, some great hiking and serious relaxation, this is your campground.